FOSS4GAcademy/GST101FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 ![Intersection of X and Y Origins](figures/Intersection_of_X_and_Y_Origins.png "Intersection of X and Y Origins")

 The conic projections function quite well for mapping the larger states in the U.S.  In terms of thematic mapping, it is important that maps at this scale are equal-area.
 Any other properties important to the particular map should also be considered when selecting a proper projection.
-We will now examine projections and grid systems for large scale maps, such as for small states, counties, or local regions.
+We will now examine projections and grid systems for large-scale maps, such as for small states, counties, or local regions.

 ###	Task 4 - Exploring State Map Projections